mheap/nexmo-developer/_use_cases/en/call-tracking.md

 ---
 title: Call tracking
 products: voice/voice-api
 description: Keep track of which campaigns are working well by using different numbers for each one and tracking the incoming calls.
-This tutorial shows you how to handle incoming calls, connect them to another number, and track the phone numbers that called each of your Nexmo numbers.
+This tutorial shows you how to handle incoming calls, connect them to another number, and track the phone numbers that called each of your Vonage numbers.
 languages:
     - Node
 ---